rant-lang/reference/src/language/functions/piping.md

 [e: [d: [c: [b: [a: 1]; 2]; 3]; 4]; 5] # Welcome to bracket hell
 ```

-An alternative way to write nested function calls is by using iterative (rather than recursive) syntax-- a method known as **function composition**.
+An alternative way to write nested function calls is by using iterative (rather than recursive) syntax-- a method known as **piping**.

-By using function composition, the same expression above can be rewritten with only a single pair of brackets:
+By using piping, the same expression above can be rewritten with only a single pair of brackets:

 ```rant
 [a: 1 |> b: 2 |> c: 3 |> d: 4 |> e: 5] # Much more readable!
 ```

-In a composed function, the output of one function is fed into the next.
+In a piped function call, the output of one function is fed into the input of the next.
 By default, the output is inserted as the first argument;
-however, this can be changed by passing the **composition value** `[]` as an argument:
+however, this can be changed by passing the **pipe value** `[]` as an argument:

 ```rant
 [$get-zipper] {